nextstrain/ncov/narratives/ncov_sit-rep_2020-01-30.md

 # [Within-family transmission 3](https://nextstrain.org/ncov/2020-01-30?m=div&d=tree&f_location=Paris)

-Finally, the two sequences from France are identical, sharing one unique mutation, and one mutation also found in one of the USA isoaltes and the Taiwanese isolate.
+Finally, the two sequences from France are identical, sharing one unique mutation, and one mutation also found in one of the USA isolates and the Taiwanese isolate.

 <br>